 Repeated Exposure: The repeat dose toxicity of UDAE substances has been studied in a 28-day sub-acute study via dermal exposure.
 No evident effects were observed (API, 1986a).
 However, results from subchronic studies performed on UDAE substances via oral and dermal exposure resulted in specific target organ toxicity in the following tissues: adrenals, bone marrow, liver, lymph nodes, kidney, stomach and thymus.
 Additional effects were observed in the prostate, testes and seminal vesicles in the subchronic study via oral exposure.
-The NOAEL was determined to be < 30 mg/kg{bw} (Mobil, 1990).
+The NOAEL was determined to be < 30 mg/kgbw (Mobil, 1990).

-Aspiration: UDAE substances span a range of viscosities with values reported as >10 mm2/s at 40°C.
+Aspiration Hazard: UDAE substances span a range of viscosities with values reported as >10 mm/s at 40°C.

-Acute (short-term) Aquatic Hazard: Studies on acute aquatic toxicity with samples of UDAE substances show acute toxicity values greater than 1000 mg/l for fish, 35.9 mg/L (BP, 1994) for Daphnia (EMBSI,

-2010b) and 18.8 mg/l for algae (EMBSI, 2010a).
+Short-term (acute) Aquatic Hazard: Studies on acute aquatic toxicity with samples of UDAE substances show acute toxicity values greater than 1000 mg/l for fish (BP, 1994), 35.9 mg/L for Daphnia (EMBSI, 2010b) and 18.8 mg/l for algae (EMBSI, 2010a).
 Tests were carried out on water accommodated fractions.

-Chronic (long-term) Aquatic Hazard: Chronic aquatic toxicity studies on Daphnia magna exposed to samples of UDAE substances show variable chronic toxicity, with NOEL values between 0.1 and 1 mg/l (EMBSI, 2012a and 2012b).
+Long-term (chronic) Aquatic Hazard: Chronic aquatic toxicity studies on Daphnia magna exposed to samples of UDAE substances show variable chronic toxicity, with NOEL values between 0.1 and 1 mg/l (EMBSI, 2012a and 2012b).

-Environmental fate (biodegradation / bioaccumulation): UDAE substances are hydrocarbon UVCBs.
+Persistent, Bioaccumulative and Toxic or Very Persistent, Very Bioaccumulative Properties: UDAE substances are hydrocarbon UVCBs.
 Based on the known or expected properties of individual constituents, UDAE substances are not predicted to be readily biodegradable but are inherently biodegradable.
 Constituents of UDAE substances show measured or predicted values for log $K{ow} \ge 4$ and are considered potentially bioaccumulative.